 The Conserving Carolina Speaker Series at Landrum Library is held in the Meeting Room of the library.
 Programs take place on a Tuesday or Thursday evening at 6:00 p.m. or 6:30 p.m.
 February – August.
 This series aims to connect the community to nature by educating them on topics of environmental and natural importance.
 Speakers’ topics have included spring wildflowers of the Blue Ridge Mountains, salamanders of the Carolinas, and endangered plants of the Piedmont.

 Hendersonville Green Drinks

 Hendersonville Green Drinks is a collaboration between Conserving Carolina and MountainTrue.
 It is held the second Thursday of each month at 6:00.
-It is hosted at Appalachian Coffee Co. in downtown Hendersonville.
-However, during the COVID pandemic, these monthly events are being held online.
-Join us at Green Drinks to learn more about current environmental issues, have relevant discussions, and connect with like-minded people.
+It is hosted at TDB in downtown Hendersonville.
+However, during the COVID pandemic, these monthly events were being held online.
+We are working to resume this speaker series, in person, so stay tuned, and look forward to joining us at Green Drinks to learn more about current environmental issues, have relevant discussions, and connect with like-minded people.